-Not all venture capital firms are thesis-based, but the structure of the industry require a small percentage of investments to drive nearly all the returns of a fund.
+Not all venture capital firms are thesis-based, but the structure of the industry requires a small percentage of investments to drive nearly all the returns of a fund.
 In turn, startups must achieve ballooning valuations, forsaking an exit for founders and early employees to meet the demands of investors.

 Perhaps this philosophy would be benign if it were limited to startup unicorns, with valuations north of $1 billion, because startups – no doubt – seek financing with these expectations in mind.
 Yet this winner-takes-all mindset motivates competitive, aggressive behavior to capture market share and mind share at all costs.
 The tech industry prizes valuation over ethics, stock options over equal opportunity, and venture funding over sustainable growth.

 A widely held view in Silicon Valley is that success is zero-sum.
 Being perceived as the winner in one’s sector is important for hiring talent, attracting investors and garnering the media’s attention, and the leader has a disproportionate advantage. - 1843 Magazine